Louismac/CBMicroBit/README.md

 The ouputs are currently
 ```
   /acc,<x>,<y>,<z> for the accelerometer
-  /buttonA,<state> for button A state
+  buttonA,<state> for button A state
-  /buttonB,<state> for button B state
+  buttonB,<state> for button B state
 ```

  The Button states are only outputted when they change